DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P09/11462/README.md

 ### Sources

 - *http://www.cplusplus.com/reference/algorithm/sort/*
-    - Used to understand sort compare method
+    - Used to understand what algorithm is used in the sort method